North Alabama Lions: Women's basketball

 With Byrd's retirement in 1998, Jeri Porter became the fifth head women's basketball coach in school history.

 Jeri Porter resigned as women's head coach at the end of the 2001–02 season to take a job with Radford.

 Flora Willie led the Lady Lions to a 16–12 record in the 2002–03 season and served as the UNA coach through the 2005–06 season.

 Terry Fowler became the sixth head women's basketball coach in UNA history in 2006 and took the first step in rebuilding the winning tradition with a solid 14–14 mark in his inaugural season.
 UNA's Amber Rutherford led Division II in free throw percentage at 93.7, and the Lions returned to the Gulf South Conference Tournament for the first time since 2003.

 Following an NCAA Tournament appearance in 2013, Fowler left to become the head coach at the University of South Alabama.
 UNA then hired Missy Tiber, who coached for five seasons before leading the program as the school began its transition to NCAA Division I basketball in the 2018–19 season.

 The Lions posted a 21–9 record during its first Division I season, earning a No. 4 seed in the ASUN Tournament with a 10-6 league record after being picked to finish eighth in the preseason coaches' poll.
 The following season, the Lions posted a 21–9 mark, giving UNA three straight 20-win seasons for the first time in program history.

 Following a successful debut at the Division I level, Tiber's second Division I team at UNA continued to reach new heights.
 Led by a senior class that won a school-record 85 games and included the top two scorers in program history, the Lions set 14 school records at the single-season and career levels.

+Beach Volleyball

+In 2019, North Alabama added a beach volleyball program to its sports offering as they made the transition to Division I. They play their home matches at a facility adjacent to the Hilda B. Anderson Softball Complex.

+In 2023, the Lions found great success under first-year head coach Kaleb VanDePerre as they earned their first 20-win season.
+The year also saw the team's first All-ASUN First Team selection with the pair of Paula Klemperer and Taylor Seney.

+In 2024, the team won their first ever matches against Power 5 programs.
+The Lions sweep the Oregon Ducks 5-0 in the Green Wave Invitational in New Orleans.
+They would also go on to sweep the Nebraska Cornhuskers in the Tiger Beach Classic in Baton Rouge.